Reversible computing: Reversible Turing machines (RTMs)

 This construction proves that RTMs are computationally equivalent to standard TMs in terms of the functions they can compute, establishing that reversibility does not limit computational power in this regard.
 However, this standard simulation technique comes at a cost.
 The history tape can grow linearly with the computation time, leading to a potentially large space overhead, often expressed as $S'(n) = O(S(n)T(n))$ where $S$ and $T$ are the space and time of the original computation.
 Furthermore, history-based approaches face challenges with local compositionality; combining two independently reversibilized computations using this method is not straightforward.
 This indicates that while theoretically powerful, Bennett's original construction is not necessarily the most practical or efficient way to achieve reversible computation, motivating the search for methods that avoid accumulating large amounts of "garbage" history.

 RTMs compute precisely the set of injective (one-to-one) computable functions.
 They are not strictly universal in the classical sense because they cannot directly compute non-injective functions (which inherently lose information).
 However, they possess a form of universality termed "RTM-universality" and are capable of self-interpretation.

 Commercialization

-London-based Vaire Computing is prototyping a chip in 2025, for release in 2027.
+London-based Vaire Computing is developing chips that recover signal energy using adiabatic, reversible circuit techniques, with a processor for AI inference planned for 2027.
+In September 2025 the company reported that its first test chip, Ice River (22 nm CMOS), had demonstrated energy recovery in a capacitor array and a shift register; computation with reversible logic gates was not demonstrated.